forma-exacta/forma-video-player/README.md

 name | string | If a [Title](#title) control is included in the layout, the name will be displayed there. | null style | object | This property **will not** be passed to the Video component.
 The Video component fills its parent container by default. | n/a

-The rest of the props are passed to the Video component.
+The rest of the props are passed to the Video component normally.
 Some defaults differ from react-native-video.

+> We recommend that you only use these properties to set initial values.
+Updating these properties will trigger a render of the entire Player tree.
+Instead, you should use a [Control Component](#control-components) or make your own [Custom Control](#custom-controls) to change the player state.

 Prop | Type | Description | Default
 --- | --- | --- | ---